phdesign/NppToolBucket/README.md

 Version history
 ---------------

+### v1.6
+* Added support for searching and replacing Unicode characters

 ### v1.5
 * Keyboard shortcut Alt+Shift+G to generate GUIDs
 * An interface for options to generate GUIDs